encode/django-rest-framework/docs/api-guide/settings.md

     view_name(cls, suffix=None)

 * `cls`: The view class.
 Typically the name function would inspect the name of the class when generating a descriptive name, by accessing `cls.__name__`.
+You can set a different name by setting `view_name` variable in your view.
 * `suffix`: The optional suffix used when differentiating individual views in a viewset.

 Default: `'rest_framework.views.get_view_name'`